-United States -- On April 6, 2021, the U.S. chapter of the International Association for Peace and Economic Development hosted a webinar on the topic "Japan's Complex Relationships with China, North, and South Korea."
-The conference attracted 125 viewers on Zoom and 535 on Facebook.
-Roger Wetherall (Coordinator, IAED-USA) welcomed attendees by describing the work and vision of IAED.
-He mentioned that through dialogue we can discover how to create a peaceful world by not only doing business for money but enhancing human flourishing.
-He said that the conference would look at the power of economics in Northeast Asia with a focus on Japan.
-Being that the complex history between Japan, China and North and South Koreas is still under the influence of World War II tragedies, it was hoped that the webinar would shed some light for a more cooperative future between the nations.
+The US IAED Coordinator, Roger Wetherall, welcomed attendees by describing the work and vision of the International Association for Peace and Economic Development (IAED).
+He mentioned that through dialogue we can discover how to create a peaceful world by not only doing business for money, but to enhance human flourishing.
+He said that today's conference will look at the power of economics in N.E.
+Asia with a focus on Japan.
+Mentioning the complex history between Japan, China and North and South Koreas was still under influence of WWII tragedies, the examination during the call may shed some light for a more cooperative future between the nations.